zmitchell/talks/2019-06-05 - indyrs - polsim/presentation.md

 ^ The polarization is defined as how the light oscillates perpendicular to the direction that it's traveling.

-^ You can see that the polarization changes as the beam passes through these elements.
+^ You can see that the polarization changes from one form to another as it passes through these elements.

-^ That's what I'm modeling.
+^ What we want to do is predict how our beam is going to look after interacting with several of these elements.

+^ We can also use this to say "this is how my polarization looks, what could make it look this way?"

+^ We use a technique called Jones calculus to model these interactions.

 ---

-# Project structure

-- `polarization`
-    - Crate I wrote for the polarization simulations
-- `polsim`
-    - Provides a CLI for `polarization`

----

-# Modeling polarization

-There are standard techniques for this.
-- Jones calculus (simpler, what I'm using)
-- Mueller calculus

-### Don't reinvent the wheel!

----

 # Jones calculus primer

 Polarization is a vector with two components:

+^ A vector is basically a matrix with one column.

 $$
 \vec{E} = \begin{bmatrix} A \\ B e^{i\delta} \end{bmatrix} = \begin{bmatrix} \text{complex number} \\ \text{complex number} \end{bmatrix}